Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Discussion

 where $k_c$ is the thermal conductivity of the iron core.
 The last term is the adiabatic temperature gradient of the core evaluated at the CMB:

 where $\alpha_{\rm{CMB,c}}$, $g_{\rm{CMB}}$ and $T_{\rm{CMB,c}}$ are the thermal expansivity, gravity and temperature of the core at the CMB, respectively.

 In Figure \ref{dynamo}, we illustrate the evolution of $R_m$ on the left and $F_{\rm{conv}}$ on the right.
 Each panel varies rock/iron mass, H/He mass fraction, and incident bolometric flux, with different parameters indicated by distinct colors.
 A wide range of values for $k_c$ has been reported from simulation studies.
-Here, we evaluate an intermediate value of $4\times10^6\ \rm{erg\ cm^{-1}\ K^{-1}}$ (solid) and a high value of $1\times10^7\ \rm{erg\ cm^{-1}\ K^{-1}}$ (dashed) to assess their effects.
+Here, we evaluate an intermediate value of $4\times10^6\ \rm{erg\ s^{-1}\ cm^{-1}\ K^{-1}}$ \citep[solid]{Konopkov16} and a high value of $1\times10^7\ \rm{erg\ s^{-1}\ cm^{-1}\ K^{-1}}$ \citep[dashed]{Pozzo12} to assess their effects.
 There are two key limits that constrain $R_m$: if the iron core is completely solidified, dynamo action ceases.
 Additionally, the liquid outer core may stop being convective when conduction dominates energy transport, at which point dynamo action would also cease.

-Order of magnitude calculations indicate that as long as a convective layer is present in the core, $R_m$ can readily exceed the critical value.
+All modeled planets in the figure retain a liquid outer iron core by 10 Gyr.
+Moreover, order of magnitude calculations indicate that as long as a convective layer is present in the liquid iron, $R_m$ can readily exceed the critical value.
 Our numerical results show that $R_m$ typically ranges from $10^3-10^5$, well surpassing the critical threshold before $F_{\rm{conv}}$ drops below $10^{-3}\ \rm{erg\ cm^{-2}}$.
-This suggests that none of the modeled planets are limited by core solidification, due to the long-lasting liquid phase in the iron core.
-With the intermediate thermal conductivity $k_c$ (solid), the convective flux is always sufficient to sustain a dynamo for all modeled planets.
-However, the planets with the lowest mass (1 $M_\oplus$, top) and the smallest H/He mass (0.1\%, middle) become limited by convective flux after a few Gyr.
-After this point, $R_m$ can become sensitive to $k_c$.
-As $k_c$ increases (dashed), core convection completely ceases.

-After the transition, the strength of iron convection sharply declines in the presence of efficient conduction.
-This transitions coincides with the complete solidification of the mantle surface (see right panels of Figure \ref{solidification}), as the slowed mantle cooling correspondingly decelerate the core evolution, reducing the CMB flux and quenching core convection.
-Before the mantle surface solidifies, the conductive flux in the core remains negligible compared to the convective flux.
+However, we find that the presence of convection in the liquid-phase iron core is highly sensitive to thermal conductivity.
+With the intermediate thermal conductivity $k_c$ (solid), the convective flux is always present to sustain a dynamo for all modeled planets.
+As $k_c$ increases (dashed), iron convection ceases at a transition time of a few Gyr for the lowest-mass planets (1 $M_\oplus$, top) and those with the smallest H/He mass fraction (0.1\%, middle).
+This transition coincides with the complete solidification of the mantle surface (see right panels of Figure \ref{solidification}), as the slowed mantle cooling consequently decelerates the core's thermal evolution, reducing the CMB flux and ultimately quenching core convection.
+Notably, at both $k_c$ values, the conductive flux within the iron core remains negligible compared to the convective flux until the mantle surface solidifies.

+In summary, we suggest that constraining the thermal conductivity of the iron core is crucial for improving our understanding of dynamo operation in low-mass, thin-envelope planets.